Rodmg/aquila-mqtt-sn-gateway/README.md

 - Will update
 - Subscribe, Unsubscribe
 - Retained messages support (issue: when a device subscribes to a topic with a retained message, it will be resent to all devices susbscribed to it, check if it's a problem)
+- Sleeping nodes -> message buffering

 ## TODO

 - QoS -1
-- WILDCARDS
+- WILDCARDS support as mqtt-sn spec
-- Sleeping nodes -> message buffering
 - Short and predefined MQTT-SN topics